 If a complainant is reluctant to make a written complaint or is unwilling to cooperate fully with an investigation, RECA will carefully reconsider the validity of the complaint before deciding whether to proceed with an investigation.
 RECA investigates anonymous complaints, written or otherwise, when RECA believes the information is reliable.

-RECA notifies industry professionals when they are the subject of a complaint.
-At this stage, RECA informs the industry professional of the nature of the complaint and the complainant’s name.
+RECA notifies licensees when they are the subject of a complaint.
+At this stage, RECA informs the licensee of the nature of the complaint and the complainant’s name.

 RECA reviews complaints to determine if

 If the complaint meets this criteria, RECA opens an investigation and gathers relevant information.
 For information on the professional conduct review process, please see Professional Conduct Review.

 If the complaint does not meet the criteria, RECA will refuse the complaint and suggest alternative resolutions to the complainant where appropriate.
 In some circumstances, the complainant will have a right to appeal RECA’s decision not to investigate.
 For information on a complainant’s right to appeal, please see Appealing the Executive Director’s Decision That No Further Action be Taken.

-Making a complaint to RECA does not prevent a complainant from taking legal action against an industry member or other party.
+Making a complaint to RECA does not prevent a complainant from taking legal action against a licensee or other party.

 RECA cannot obtain financial compensation for a complainant.
 Complainants can seek compensation through the Courts.

-If a complainant suffered a loss due to fraud, breach of trust, or a failure to disburse or account for money held in trust on the part of the industry professional, they can apply for compensation from the Consumer Protection Fund.
+If a complainant suffered a loss due to fraud, breach of trust, or a failure to disburse or account for money held in trust on the part of the licensee, they can apply for compensation from the Consumer Protection Fund.